Login

 Grade 120 Chain

-A newer product in the market, Grade 120 chain is up to 50% stronger than Grade 80 chain and 20% stronger than Grade 100 chain.
-It's also more resistant to abrasion than both Grade 80 and Grade 100 chains.
-It's safe for overhead lifts.
+Grade 120 chain is 50% stronger than Grade 80 and 20% stronger than Grade 100, offering improved abrasion resistance and safety for overhead lifts.

 For more information, please visit How to Use a Chain Hoist.